callumvh/cv/main.typ

   and Flask to build the application; you could go to any subreddit and see all the popular posts, but it was read-only. #h(1fr) \

+- *Nand2Tetris*: I have successfully completed the first part of the Nand to Tetris course, where I systematically built a computer platform from the ground up, this involved progressing through distinct layers of abstraction, starting with fundamental Boolean logic in Chapter 1, where I learned and implemented basic logical components using Nand gates.
+Subsequent chapters introduced more complexities, covering Boolean arithmetic, sequential logic, and machine language.
+The transition to understanding computer architecture in Chapter 5 involved implementing the Hack hardware platform based on specifications, while Chapter 6 delved into creating an assembler for translating assembly code to machine code.
+This process not only equipped me with hands-on experience in constructing a computer system but also provided a profound understanding of the underlying principles governing each abstraction layer.
+I learned many foundational concepts in computing along the way.

 - *Interest calculator*: This is a simple interest calculator which was a tech-challenge required for landing my job at VeriShare #h(1fr) \